 A group of chemicals that helps the products stick to our skin and help fragrances linger on a little longer.
 Another hormone disruptor (specifically within the endocrine system), phthalates should be avoided.
 The tricky thing about this group is that manufacturers don’t always have to legally list them as “ingredients”, as they’re often part of the fragrance process.
 To be completely sure, you’ll have to go for products that explicitly state that they’re phthalates-free.
 However, if you do spot one of the more comment phthalates “diethyl phthalate” on the ingredients list – give it a miss.

-Aluminium.
-Yes, the metal.
-Compounds of the stuff are often found in deodorants as they’re known to stop sweat.
+Aluminium - yes, the metal.
+Compounds of aluminium are often found in deodorants as they’re known to stop sweat.
 However, as common sense might dictate, sweating is a natural process and probably should be allowed.
 Aluminium used in this manner has been linked to health problems ranging from breast cancer to Alzheimer’s.

 4. Synthetic fragrance

 Ah, the joy of secrecy.
 The manufacturer is not required to disclose the ingredients of their “fragrances” or “perfumes”, as it’s considered part of their secret sauce.
 Since you don’t know what the ingredients are (some have hundreds), it’s hard to know if they’re going to do you harm.
 However, there it is known that synthetic fragrances are a cause of Contact Dermatitis and a whole host of other undesirable health problems.
-Particularly if you have sensitive skin or allergies, it’s best to avoid them completely.
+It’s best to avoid them completely - particularly if you have sensitive skin or allergies.

 5. Sodium Lauryl Sulfate (SLS) / Sodium Laureth Sulfate (SLES)